fredlemieux/nextjs-evently/README.md

 ## TODOS

-- [ ] Update event not working correctly
 - [ ] Duplicate Event name issue.
 Maybe we have repeat event with the same name.
-Remove?
+  - Duplicate event should be event with same name, same locations and same time....
 - [ ] Setup Multi Stage build for Docker
 - [ ] Clean up dev environment (clear db and users)
 - [ ] Highlight active Form item
 - [ ] Map out app architecture
-- [ ] Testing setup
+- [ ] E2E Testing setup
 - [ ] Github actions for tests
+- [ ] Accessibility
+- [ ] Add to calendar
+- [ ] Use Lucide for all icons
+- [ ] Resizing icons in mobile view (see Event Details)
 - [ ] Plan next steps
+- [ ] Add sort imports
+- [ ] Multi language
+- [ ] Accessibility

 ## Project Structure